-The BA Law meets the demand from highly qualified students who wish to study law as an academic discipline, irrespective of whether they wish to pursue a career in legal practice.
+The BA Law meets the demand from highly qualified students who wish to combine the study law with other academic disciplines, irrespective of whether they wish to pursue a career in legal practice.

 You may apply at the beginning of year two to be transferred to one of the school's four-year degree courses, which incorporate a year abroad studying the law of that country.
-Successful students can choose between America, Australia, Canada, Europe, Hong Kong, New Zealand and Singapore.
+The school has partner law schools in Australia, Canada, Europe (various countries), Hong Kong, New Zealand, Singapore and the USA.
 However, this is highly competitive and transfer should not be assumed.
-For those intending to follow a legal career, the grounding in different legal systems will prove very attractive to employers and, in particular, the leading international firms of solicitors.
+For those intending to follow a legal career, the grounding in different legal systems will prove very attractive to prospective employers and, in particular, the leading international firms of solicitors.

-In year one you will take compulsory law modules such as Law of Contract, Public Law, and Understanding Law, as well as optional modules from outside the school.
+In year one you will take core modules in the Law of Contract, Public Law, and Understanding Law, as well as optional modules from outside the school.

 BA Law as a four-year degree

 If selected to transfer to one of the four-year degrees, you will spend your third year at a partner law school in another country.
-This may be in Europe, the USA, Australia, Canada, New Zealand, Singapore or Hong Kong.
-You will return to Nottingham for your fourth year to complete your degree by studying those subjects normally taken in year three.
+This may be in Australia, Canada, Europe (various countries), Hong Kong, New Zealand, Singapore or the USA.

 Law with American law

-You will spend your third year studying American law at the University of Texas at Austin or the University of Connecticut in the United States.
-Two scholarships, sponsored by leading solicitors' firms, are available on a competitive basis for those students studying at the University of Texas.
+You will spend your third year studying aspects of American law at the University of Texas at Austin or the University of Connecticut in the United States.

 Law with Australian law

-You will spend your third year studying at the Australian National University in Canberra, the University of New South Wales in Sydney, the University of Queensland in Brisbane, the University of Sydney or the University of Western Australia in Perth.
-One scholarship, sponsored by a leading solicitors' firm, is available on a competitive basis.
+You will spend your third year studying aspects of Australian law at the Australian National University in Canberra, the University of New South Wales in Sydney, the University of Queensland in Brisbane, the University of Sydney or the University of Western Australia in Perth.

 Law with Canadian law